 We are also examining the digital divide from sociological, policy and engineering perspectives; exploring ways to use crowd-sourcing and crowd-funding to support creativity and innovation; developing new ways to mine cultural diversity and develop culturally-aware technologies; and designing natural user interfaces for collaboration and learning.

-NU at CSCW: TSB faculty and students represented Northwestern with four papers at this year's ACM CSCW 2014 conference.
+NU at CSCW: TSB faculty and students represented Northwestern with four papers at CSCW 2014.

 Congratulations to recent TSB graduate Sheena Lewis, who joined the faculty in the College of Computing and Digital Media at DePaul University this fall.